 Managing Our Grocery Budget in Denmark

-I save money by stocking my tiny pantry with staples when they’re on offer, planning a loose meal plan around what’s on offer, and by shopping daily and creating meals based on what’s about to go out of date and is being sold at a deep discount.
-In my life, there is no such thing as brand loyalty.
+I save money by stocking my tiny pantry with staples when they’re on offer, making a loose meal plan around what’s on offer, and by shopping daily and creating meals based on what’s about to go out of date and is being sold at a deep discount.
+In my life, there’ no such thing as brand loyalty.

 I shop 4-5 different grocery stores each week, in addition to an Asian grocer for tempeh, tofu, and Asian ingredients, and a Middle Eastern Bazaar for dried beans, flatbreads, and spices.